Maine East High School

 Maine East High School, or Maine East, and officially Maine Township High School East, is a public four-year high school located at the corner of Dempster Street and Potter Road in Park Ridge, Illinois, a northwest suburb of Chicago, in the United States.
-It is part of Maine Township High School District 207, which also includes Maine South High School and Maine West High School.
+It is part of Maine Township High School District 207.

 The building itself, constructed in the 1920s, is noted for its distinct Art Deco style.